7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Braxton hicks contractions can start after your 20th week, and they tend to be more frequent and intense as you get closer to your delivery day.
 When contractions happen, switch your position or activity to ease your discomfort.

-- Heartburn
+• Heartburn

 To relieve heartburn, drink some milk after your meals.
 Consuming fresh, dried or freeze-dried papaya might help too.

-- Varicose Veins
+• Varicose Veins

 Varicose veins are twisted and enlarged veins that may appear on your legs, buttocks and even vaginal area during pregnancy.
-Your increased blood flow during the third trimester is the one of the reasons behind this.
+Your increased blood flow during the third trimester is one of the reasons behind this.

 Varicose veins are harmless, and the situation will improve gradually after childbirth.
 To manage varicose veins, switch your posture once in a while and refrain from crossing your leg when you sit.